 The impacts of the IRA are complex.
 Potential impacts depend not only on facility-specific rates but also on future EPA actions on proposed methane emissions standards.
 Contact us to learn how your organization can capitalize on these new IRA incentives and for support navigating this complex and rapidly changing regulatory environment.

 About the author

-Rayan Shahid, marketing coordinator, is responsible for tracking major legislation, funding, market intelligence, and project opportunities to keep Barr’s clients and staff informed.
-He is involved in summarizing, tracking, and distributing intelligence on the Inflation Reduction Act to support clients as they look for ways to leverage incoming funding.
-Rayan has been a part of Barr’s Corporate Business Development group for more than four years, focusing on market and strategy development for the fuels industry while also supporting Barr’s mining and public sector business.
+Rayan Shahid, former marketing coordinator at Barr, was responsible for tracking major legislation, funding, market intelligence, and project opportunities to keep Barr’s clients and staff informed.
+He was involved in summarizing, tracking, and distributing intelligence on the Inflation Reduction Act to support clients as they look for ways to leverage incoming funding.
+Rayan was a part of Barr’s Corporate Business Development group for more than four years, focusing on market and strategy development for the fuels industry while also supporting Barr’s mining and public sector business.